top of page

 and finding community

-Helping individuals with disabilities explore their interests, build relationships, and experience life in their community.
+Helping individuals with disabilities explore their interests, build relationships, and experience their community.

 Life ENrichment Activities Program